-InfoStart date: 1 March, 2021 End date: 28 February, 2026 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 20-12-TAN Countries: Tanzania Thematic areas: Climate change, Health, Lead institution: Kilimanjaro Christian Medical Center (KCMC), Tanzania Partner institutions: National Institute for Medical Research (NIMR), Tanzania State University of Zanzibar (SUZA), Tanzania Technical University of Denmark (DTU), Denmark University of Copenhagen (UCPH), Denmark Project coordinator: Tolbert Sonda Total grant: 11,998,500 DKK
+InfoStart date: 1 March, 2021 End date: 28 February, 2026 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 20-12-TAN Countries: Tanzania Thematic areas: Climate change, Health, Lead institution: Kilimanjaro Christian Medical Center (KCMC), Tanzania Partner institutions: National Institute for Medical Research (NIMR), Tanzania State University of Zanzibar (SUZA), Tanzania Technical University of Denmark (DTU), Denmark University of Copenhagen (UCPH), Denmark Project coordinator: Tolbert Sonda Total grant: 11,998,500 DKK

 Climate change is estimated to cause 250,000 additional deaths per year between 2030 and 2050, a significant proportion of which will be due to diarrhoeal diseases and infections caused by pathogens transmitted by climate-sensitive vectors affected by increasing temperatures and extreme weather events.

 Tanzania’s diverse climate and topography presents a favourable context for studies into the differential risks of climate-sensitive pathogens, but currently lacks a robust system that can rapidly detect, identify, track and share information on (re)-emerging pathogens.
 This both limits its ability to respond to outbreaks, and impedes the analysis of long-term changes and trends needed to establish preventive policy measures.